GnosGnas/AES-accelerator-with-PICOrv32/README.md

 * After understanding the test files, modify the **AES_mem_mapped.c** file according to your needs.
 * In this folder, run the command **"make"**.

+## Interfacing with PICOrv32:
+There are two codes: arb_mem_periph.v and axi4_mem_periph.v.
+To change the bus change it in the rule testbench.vpp in the Makefile.
+We have tested our accelerator only with AXI4lite and the Makefile also uses its verilog file.

 ## Required compliers:
 * iverilog
 * riscv-unknown-elf